-Many medications used to manage conditions such as diabetes, depression, epilepsy and seizure disorders, arthritis, and high blood pressure contribute to weight gain.
+Many medications used to manage conditions such as diabetes, depression, seizure disorders, arthritis, and high blood pressure contribute to weight gain.
 There may be alternative medications or ways to manage these conditions that allow you to take less medicine.
-Dr. Lofton works with your primary care physician to suggest helpful strategies.
+Our doctors work with your primary care physician to suggest helpful strategies.

 Medications for Weight Loss